-Flanging, as an audio effect is often described as sounding like a “jet plane swoosh” or “drainpipe”.
-It’s a tough effect to describe but once you’ve heard it and understood it, you’ll be able to recognize it again without issue.
+As an audio effect, flanging is often described as sounding like a “jet plane swoosh” or “drainpipe”.
+It’s a tough effect to describe, but once you’ve heard it and understood it, you’ll be able to recognize it again without issue.

 A flanger doesn’t actually use EQ (equalization) to produce its modulated comb filter effect.

 To learn more about actual EQ pedals, check out my article What Are EQ Pedals (Guitar/Bass) & How Do They Work?